hackgvl/slack-events-bot/README.md

   sure that imports are in a standard order (black doesn't do this).
 - [ssort](https://github.com/bwhmather/ssort) via `ssort src/` to better group code.
-- `pipreqs --force` to save a new version of `requirements.txt`.
-This is only necessary if you're adding or removing a new dependency.
-If you're updating the requirements, make sure to add it to the list of dependencies in `pyproject.toml` as well!
+- `pip freeze` to figure out which versions of dependencies to use in `pyproject.toml`.
+This is only necessary if you're adding or removing a new dependency to the project.

 ## License